Avanade/Beef/docs/Entity-Parameter-element.md

 Attribute | Description
 ---|---
 `WebApiFrom` | Specifies how the parameter will be declared.
-Options are: `FromUri` (passed as part of the URI), `FromBody` (passed as the content body), `FromUriUseProperties` (passed as individual parameters as defined within the specified entity - within the same XML configuration file), and `FromUriJsonBinder` (now obsolete).
-The default is `FromUri`.
+Options are: `FromQuery` (passed as part of the query string), `FromBody` (passed as the content body), `FromUriUseProperties` or `FromEntityProperties` (passed as individual parameters as defined within the specified entity - within the same XML configuration file), and `FromRoute` (passed as part of the route).
+The default is `FromQuery`.

 <br>